🔥 Online shop now open 🔥

 You’ll first notice that longboards are… (you guessed it) longer.

 Because they’re longer, so are their wheelbases.
-A longer wheelbase makes riding more stable at higher speeds, and carving won’t be as snappy.
+A longer wheelbase makes riding more stable at higher speeds.

 Longboard decks are commonly made from Canadian maple, which is stiff and strong.
-Some companies, like Loaded Boards, use bamboo to make their decks flexy.
-An example would be the Loaded Poke or the Tan Tien.
+Some companies, like Loaded Boards, use bamboo to make their decks flexible.
+An example would be the Loaded Chinchiller or the Tan Tien.

 By entering your email address you agree to receive emails from Concrete Waves.
 We'll respect your privacy and you can unsubscribe at any time.